LincolnCB/flocra-pulseq/README.md

 grad_t (float): Default 1229/122.88 -- Gradient raster period in us.

-pulseq_t_match (bool): Default False -- If PulSeq file transmit and gradient raster times match FLOCRA transmit and raster times.

-ps_tx_t (float): Default 1 -- PulSeq transmit raster period in us.
-Used only if pulseq_t_match is False.

-ps_grad_t (float): Default 10 -- PulSeq gradient raster period in us.
-Used only if pulseq_t_match is False.

 # Outputs
 dict: tuple of numpy.ndarray time and update arrays, with variable name keys